 More farmers are turning to this high-value cash crop – coffee – from traditional crops such as maize and millet as it is arduous to grow and more profitable.

 National Tea and Coffee Development Board (NTCDB) has played a major role in improving and diversifying processes, providing skill-based training, technical and financial support to farmers and all involved in this new but promising industry.

 Through consistent efforts of NTCBD and government bodies, coffee cultivation has gradually spread to about 40 districts in the hills of Nepal and resulted in increased coffee consumption in the local market as well as given a boost to coffee exports to South Korea, Japan, UK, US and other Asian and European countries and helped in improving employment opportunities in Nepal.

-Though the growth looks promising Nepalese coffee still has a long way to go before it can make a make in the global coffee market.
+Though the growth looks promising, Nepalese coffee still has a long way to go before it can make it in the global coffee market.

 In my last trip to Kathmandu, I not only enjoyed numerous cups of organic Himalayan coffee, but also carried gift packets which made for a great and thoughtful souvenir for family and friends.
 This was my small contribution towards spreading the awareness about Organic Himalayan Coffee!